 A fee and dividend program would levy a fee, to be collected by the federal government, on the carbon in fossil fuels, whether coal, oil, or natural gas, at the point of production or import.
 The funds collected would then be returned to Americans.
 The fee would climb on a regular schedule until we were on target to reach emissions reductions dictated by science.

-It is expected that corporate producers would pass on their increased costs to consumers, who would be motivated to use less carbon-heavy sources of energy so they could keep more of the dividend they receive.
+It is expected that dirty fuel producers would pass on their increased costs to consumers; who would be motivated to use less carbon-heavy sources of energy so they could keep more of their dividend.

-This program enjoys wide support from economists on both side of the political spectrum.
+This policy is supported by economists on both side of the political spectrum.
 More than 30 countries already have successful carbon taxation programs.